lalloyce/LoanMaster/README.md

-# loanshark
+# loanmaster
-A very simple Loan Management System
+A very simple Loan Management System, built with PHP, MySQL, JavaScript and HTML/CSS.